thisisobate/kyverno-website/src/content/docs/policies/other/require-annotations/require-annotations.md

       Define and use annotations that identify semantic attributes of your application or Deployment.
       A common set of annotations allows tools to work collaboratively, describing objects in a common manner that all tools can understand.
 The recommended annotations describe applications in a way that can be queried.
 This policy validates that the annotation `corp.org/department` is specified with some value.
 spec:
   validationFailureAction: Audit
   background: true
   rules:
     - name: check-for-annotation
       match:
         any:
           - resources:
               kinds:
                 - Pod
       validate:
-      message: "The annotation `corp.org/department` is required."
+        message: 'The annotation `corp.org/department` is required.'
         pattern:
           metadata:
             annotations:
-            corp.org/department: "?*"
+              corp.org/department: '?*'
 ```